gunawanwu/getting_cleaning_data_course_project/README.md

 4)Appropriately labels the data set with descriptive variable names.
 5)From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-FinalData.txt is the exported final data after going through all the sequences described above.
+Final_Data.txt is the exported final data after going through all the sequences described above.